18. Avada (WordPress)

 It might be a third-party template, but the underlying framework is flexible enough to enable the crafting of all kinds of design styles, and there are tons of user-friendly tools and options for subsequently fine-tuning the resulting site.

-This $19 website template by Precrafted is aimed at people wanting a blog that is heavy in imagery and videos.
+This $19 website template by Precrafted, Huge, is aimed at people wanting a blog that is heavy in imagery and videos.
 Many elements can be fully customised, and keyboard navigation makes it easy to quickly jump between posts when using traditional keyboard input.

 The design also includes a fixed (but not distracting) menu and options for controlling how photos appear.